up42/up42-py/docs/05_cli.md

 up42 -PID [PROJECT_ID] -PAPIKEY [PROJECT_API_KEY] config
 ```

-You can persist with the authentication by saving either the
+You can make the authentication persistent by storing either the project key
-project key pair or path to the config file as an environment variable.
+pair or the path to the config file as an environment variable.

 ```bash
 export UP42_PROJECT_ID=[PROJECT_ID]